leherv/ORM/README.md

 #### Adding
 Inserting objects into the database works like this:

+**Note:** ManyToOne, OneToMany, and ManyToMany can not be inserted initally and have to be added as managed objects and then be saved with dbContext.SaveChanges().
+(See Important Mentions)

 ##### Single Object
 ```
     dbContext.Persons
         .Add(new Person("test_name", "test_firstname", Gender.MALE, new DateTime(2000,1,1)))
         .Build()
         .Execute();
 ```

 ##### Multiple Objects